bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 known to the Vim community at large.
 However, even the most seasoned of Vim users can sometimes learn a *trick* or two from posts like this.

-Note, quite a few of these *tips n' tricks* are baked into my [vimrc](https://github.com/bluz71/dotfiles/blob/master/vimrc).
+Quite a few of these *tips n' tricks* are baked into my [vimrc](https://github.com/bluz71/dotfiles/blob/master/vimrc).

 Set *relativenumber*